azyx0083/CSC207-WhatEver-46/README.md

 ## Design Patterns, Principles and Clean Architecture applied
 We will show the design patterns, SOLID principles and Architecture we applied in our program and its contributors who applied it to our program.
-We using Clean Architecture as our overall code framework.
+We're using Clean Architecture as our overall code framework.
 Contributors: Amanda, Charles, Winston, Andy Design Patterns and SOLID principles based on Clean Architecture:
 Facade, Factory, Observer, Adapter, DIP.
 Other design patterns and SOLID principle in out program: